-For the first time in the history of trading, thanks to the new European regulations that came into effect from August 1, 2018, European brokers required to show what is the percentage of their clients that lose ?
+For the first time in the history of trading, thanks to the new European regulations that came into effect on August 1, 2018, European brokers required to show what is the percentage of their clients that lose the money.
 This applies to all broker traded CFD’s (forex, stocks, commodities, etc.)

 Best Forex Brokers Available Today

-Anyone getting into forex trading has probably heard the saying that 95% of participants lose money.
-Given that brokers were able to hold tightly onto these statistics, the 95% to 99% estimations were precisely that, just estimations.
+Anyone getting into forex trading has probably heard that 95% of participants lose money when trading.
+Given that brokers were able to hold tightly onto the real statistics, the 95% to 99% estimations were precisely that, just estimations.

-To discover this ESMA required information, look for a statement like “75% of retail investor accounts lose money when trading CFD’s with this provider” on any marketing material or advertisements from the broker.
+To discover this ESMA required information, look for a statement similar to “75% of retail investor accounts lose money when trading CFDs with this provider” on any marketing material or advertisements from the broker.

 The new leverage limitations are as follows:

 👉 30:1 for major currency pairs (such as EUR/USD)

 👉 20:1 for non-major currency pairs (such as EUR/NZD), gold and major indices